maly/bas80/README.md

 - The output is compatible with ASM80 syntax
 - Case insensitive (you can write PRINT as well as print or Print)
 - label can be an integer ("line number") or string (ended with a colon, e.g. `hello:`)
+- String slices (like a ZX Spectrum BASIC)

 ## Limitations: